awsassets/goapi/README.md

 GoAPI is a simple, secure and fast API writen in Golang, user authentication ready.

-This template is forked from one of my personal projects, every feature is not implemented yet.
+This template is based on one of my personal projects, every feature is not implemented yet.

 ## 👨‍🍳 What is it made of